MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-governance-components.md

 1. Select **Run Flow**

 1. This flow can take up to ten minutes to run initially.
-Once run, you can delete the flow as it will not be needed anymore.
+After it runs, you can delete the flow because it won't be needed anymore.

 1. Select **Solutions** on the left side, and you should now see two new  Flow Approvals solutions.
 Note that the presence of these solutions was the point of this step, and the way you know it succeeded. <br>![Flow Approval solutions](media/coe17.png)

-## Activate the Flows
+## Activate the flows

 This Governance solution contains five flows: